alerebal/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision to validate it (them).
+* According to specialist of [Garden Tech webpage](https://www.gardentech.com), powdery mildew is one of the easiest plant diseases to recognize.
+The first sign of problems is usually white, powdery spots or patches on the top side of leaves or on plant stems.
+The powdery surface growth gradually spreads to cover the entire leaf, including the undersides, until the plant looks like it's dusted with white powder.
+Infected leaves turn yellow and twisted.
+    * A average image study can help to investigate it

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualizations and ML tasks.
+* **Business Requierement 1:** Data Visualization
+    * We will display the average and variability image for each class(healthy or powdery mildew).
+    * We will display the difference between an average healthy leaf and an average powdery mildew leaf.
+    * We will display a image montage for each class of leaf, healty or powdery mildew.

+* **Business Requirement 2:** Classification
+    * We want to predict if a given leaf is healthy or contains powdery mildew.
+    * We want to build a binary classifier and generate reports.

 ## ML Business Case
-* In the previous bullet, you potentially visualized a ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+### PowderyMildewClf
+* We want a ML model to predict if a leaf contains powdery mildew, based on historical image data.
+It is a supervised model, a 2-class, single-label, classification model.
+* Our outcome is provide the Marianne McGuineys team a faster and reliable diagnostic if a given leaf has powdery spots or patches that can indicate that the cherry tree is not healthy.
+* The model success metrics are
+    * Accuracy of 65% or above on the test set
+* The model output is defined as a flag, indicating if the leaf contains any feature that can show that the tree is infected.
+The staff of the plantation will take a picture of some leaves of the tree and upload them to the App.
+The preciction is made on the fly.
+* Heuristic: Currently, the process is to manually verify if a given cherry tree contains powdery mildew.
+An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
+If it has powdery mildew, the employee applies a specific compound to kill the fungus.
+The time spent applying this compound is 1 minute.
+The company has thousands of cherry trees located in multiple farms across the country.
+As a result, this manual process is not scalable due to time spent in the manual process inspection.
+* The training data to fit the model come from [Kaggle](https://www.kaggle.com/), there is no description available about the dataset, it contains 2104 files of healthy leaves and 2104 files of powdery mildew leaves.
+    * Train data - target: leaf infected or not; features: all images

 ## Dashboard Design
+### Page 1: Quick Project Summary
+* Quick project summary
+    * General information
+        * Many different fungal species cause powdery mildew, with each species attacking a different plant or plant family.
+The widespread disease affects many plant types, from annuals and vegetables to ornamental shrubs.
+        * New shoots and buds develop distorted growth.
+Flowers and fruit are normally spared the white mildew, but infected plants have low yields and poor-quality fruits.
+        * Prevention and perseverance are essential in controlling powdery mildew.
+        * The first sign of problems is usually white, powdery spots or patches on the top side of leaves or on plant stems.
+The powdery surface growth gradually spreads to cover the entire leaf, including the undersides, until the plant looks like it's dusted with white powder.
+Infected leaves turn yellow and twisted.
+    * Project Dataset
+        * The available dataset contains 4208 thousand images taken from different leaves, half infected and half healthy.
+    * Link to addition information
+    * Business Requirements
+        * The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
+        * The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.
+### Page 2: Leaves Visualizer
+* It will answer business requirement 1
+    * Checkbox 1 - Difference between average and variability image
+    * Checkbox 2 - Difference between average healthy and average not healthy leaves
+    * Checkbox 3 - Image Montage
+### Page 3: Powdery Wildew Detector
+* Business requirement 2 information.
+* Link to download a set of healthe and not healthy leaves images for live prediction.
+* User Interface with a file uploader widget.
+The user should upload leaf images.
+It will display the image and a prediction statement, indicating if the leaf is healthy or not.
+* Table with image name and prediction results.
+* Download button to download table.

-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
+** List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.

-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).
+** Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).

 ## Unfixed Bugs